sourcegraph/jetbrains/README.md

 ![Example of chatting with Cody](https://storage.googleapis.com/sourcegraph-assets/website/Product%20Animations/Chat_IntelliJ_SS.jpg)

-### Built-in commands
+### Built-in prompts

-Cody has quick commands for common actions.
-Select the commands tab or right-click on a selection of code and choose one of the `Ask Cody > ...` commands, such as:
+Streamline your development process by using prompts to understand, improve, fix, document, and generate unit tests for your code.
+Cody supports one-click prompts such as:

 - Explain code
-- Generate unit test
+- Generate unit tests
 - Smell code

-_We also welcome pull request contributions for new, useful commands!_
+### Choose your LLM

-### Swappable LLMs
+Cody users can select the LLM they want to use for chat and experiment to choose the best model for the job.
+Choose from Claude 3 Opus, Claude 3.5 Sonnet, Claude 3 Haiku, GPT-4 Turbo, GPT-3.5 Turbo, Google Gemini 1.5 Pro, Gemini 1.5 Flash, and Mixtral.
+Cody Pro users can also select Claude 3 Opus and GPT-4o.

-Cody supports multiple LLMs including Anthropic Claude 3, OpenAI GPT-4o, and Mixtral models, with more coming soon.
-Cody Pro users can swap models used for chat on-demand.
+Administrators for Sourcegraph Enterprise instances can choose betweeen Claude and ChatGPT models to set for their teams as well.

 ### Usage